Author: Jayson Davis -

-Welcome to Hosting Foundry, as a collective of web agency owners, between us we have accounts with around 35+ web hosts.
+Welcome to Hosting Foundry, as a collective of web agency owners (most of us are based in Brisbane), between us we have accounts with around 35+ web hosts (yeah, managing them all is pretty full-on 🙂).

 We’ve been in the industry for over a decade, building and hosting sites both for clients and our own projects.
 So you might say we know a thing or two about hosting sites (and creating them).